-Required courses are Systems in Time and Space 8VB40 and Images 8DB00/8VB30.
-Furthermore an advanced Imaging course is required, either Advanced Imaging Techniques 8VC00 or Medical Image Analysis 8DC00; taking both these courses is recommended.
+Required courses are Systems in Time and Space 8VB40 and Images 8DB00.
+Furthermore at least one advanced Imaging course is required: Advanced Imaging Techniques 8VC00, Medical Image Analysis 8DC00 or Project AI for Medical Imaging 8P631.

 Courses typically taken in master